TICHOJEBEC-SK/cs2-MapTimeChanger/MapTimeChanger/README.md

 #### ABOUT THE PLUGIN

 A simple workshop map changer with a 45-minute timer.
 An ideal plugin for Surf, KZ, Jump servers.
+I couldn't find a functional workshop map changer anywhere, so I was forced to create one for my own needs.
+This is my first plugin, and I will definitely be planning updates.
+If you find any bugs, please report them to me privately via Discord message.

 ## 💡 Contact
 **If you are interested, contact me on discord.**